Diramore

-Diramore (ဓီရာမိုရ်; born Maung Maung Zaw Htet; born 4 June 1974) is a Myanmar musician and prorector (training) at the National University of Arts and Culture, Mandalay.
+Diramore (ဓီရာမိုရ်; born Maung Maung Zaw Htet; born 4 June 1974) is a Myanmar musician and pro-rector (retired) at the National University of Arts and Culture, Mandalay.

-The stage name "Diramore" was given by his father and eldest brother before his debut.
-The word "Dira" was taken from the Pali language and meant "Wisdom".
-The next word "More" was taken as a reference to Mount Myintmo aka Mount Meru.
-Hence, the name "Diramore" implies "The Wiser One".
+His stage name "Diramore" was given by his father and eldest brother before his debut.
+The name, meaning "The Wiser One," is a portmanteau of the Pali term for "wise" (dhīra) and the Burmese term for Mount Meru (Mount Myintmo).

 Early life and education

 Diramore was born in Kawkareik, Kayin State, Myanmar, on 4 June 1974, from U Htun Naing and Daw Nyunt Nwe.
 He is the youngest among his siblings: five brothers and a sister.
 The eldest brother inspired him to be interested in music since he was young.
 At the age of twelve, he became part of his brothers’ band and performed at the parties, events and seasonal festivals in Mawlamyine.
 In 1992, he passed the matriculation exam with Physics distinction, from BEHS (4), Mawlamyine.

 When the National University of Arts and Culture, Yangon (NUAC) officially opened in 1993, Diramore enrolled in this university and became one of the 1st batch students majoring in Music.
 During his years as a student at NUAC, Diramore determined to choose Music as his career.

 Initially, Diramore was not very interested in the traditional music of Myanmar.
 After learning more and more about Myanmar traditional music at the university, he began to recognize and appreciate the core value and the beauty of traditional music.
-Later, he entered the National Level Myanmar Traditional Performing Arts Competitions, specializing in such Myanmar traditional instruments as Hne, Oozi, Doe Pat, and achieved gold, silver and bronze medals.
+Later, he entered the National Performing Arts Competition, specializing in such Myanmar traditional instruments as Hne, Oozi, Doe Pat, and achieved gold, silver and bronze medals.
 Moreover, he gained knowledge of recording, dubbing, and film music production from some great intellects like U Ko Ko, U Hla Htut, U Tin Yee, Trumpet Win Oo, and so on.
 In 1997, he graduated with a bachelor's degree in Music.